Foster children to benefit from $25,000 Twig grant

-VENICE — After The Twig Cares asked the community to vote for them to earn a spot in the Top 200 finalists for a State Farm grant, Venice-area residents went above and beyond in support.
+After representatives of The Twig Cares asked the community to vote for them to earn a spot in the top 200 finalists for a State Farm grant, Venice-area residents went above and beyond in support.

-From Aug.
-14 to 24, Twig received enough votes to secure a spot in the Top 40.

 “We are so thankful for the ongoing support of our community.
 Thank you all for showing up for the kids and voting,” said Nicole Britton, director of development.
 “The grant will be used to help further our mission to encourage and inspire the lives of children in foster care by meeting their needs in a practical way.”

-The Twig boutique is open only to children in foster care where they can shop for clothing and shoes completely free of charge.
+The Twig boutique is open only to children in foster care.
+They can shop for clothing and shoes completely free of charge.
 Many of the 2,000 children locally in foster care come to their new foster homes with only the clothes on their backs.
 The Twig is here to meet this need while also filling them with love and encouragement.

 State Farm Neighborhood Assist is a crowd-sourced philanthropic initiative that empowers communities to identify issues in their neighborhoods.